Sports-Dynamics/cricket-fever/README.md

 - Match Statistics
 - Overall Statistics

+Technologies Used :
+- ZKP based authentication.
+- Content Based Addressing : This means each and every entity in this application will be an NFT and can be traded if required.
+- An Algorithm to build Ground , Player , Team , Tournament repulation over time.
+- Internal coin for ground booking, incentivizing players and umpires.

 ### Project Dependencies :
 1. `Go` : A programming language to build backend stories.
 2. `Sql-migrate` : Tool used for running database migration scripts.